 - or 2 solicited abstracts;

-Since the system limits abstract submissions to one, you will need to provide a transaction number (TAN) when submitting your second abstract (unless the second abstract is submitted to EOS).
-Important is to obtain your TAN from the convener of the session X of your solicited abstract, even if your solicited abstract was your first submission to session X (system does not ask for a TAN) and your second submission to session Y is your regular abstract whereby the system asks you for a TAN (second submission).
+Since the system limits abstract submissions to one, you will need to provide a transaction number (TAN) when submitting your second abstract (unless the second abstract is submitted to EOS-led sessions).
+It is important to obtain your TAN from the convener of the session X of your solicited abstract, even if your solicited abstract was your first submission to session X (system does not ask for a TAN) and your second submission to session Y is your regular abstract whereby the system asks you for a TAN (second submission).
 In such a case, you will submit your second abstract to session Y using your TAN from session X.